LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 Before you can use `ansible-lint`, ensure the following prerequisites are met:

-1.  **Python Virtual Environment:** A python virtual environment must be created and activated.
+1.  **Python virtual environment:** A python virtual environment must be created and activated.
 This isolates the project's dependencies and prevents conflicts with system wide packages.
 Instructions for creating and activating a virtual environment are provided in the Installation section of this README.

-2.  **Install Requirements:** The `requirements.txt` file, containing the necessary python packages (including `ansible-dev-tools`), must be installed using `pip`.
+2.  **Install requirements:** The `requirements.txt` file, containing the necessary python packages (including `ansible-dev-tools`), must be installed using `pip`.
 This ensures that `ansible-lint` and its dependencies are available within the active virtual environment.
 The installation steps are detailed in the Installation section.

-**How to Run Ansible Lint:**
+**How to run ansible lint:**

 After meeting the prerequisites, you can run the linter against your playbooks.
 From the main directory of your ansible project (where your `main.yml` file is located), execute the following command: